BarrelfishOS/barrelfish/usr/examples/README.txt

 This directory contains some simple example programs that show how to do specific things in barrelfish.

-In order to build an example you add it to platforms/Hakefile under modules_common.
-For example for the hello example:
+The example programs are now available as modules_xmpl in platforms/Hakefile.
+The X86_64_Full target builds the example programs by default now.

+For other architectures you may have to add either the modules_xmpl list or just the individual example you wish to build to the architecture's build target.
+For example to build the hello example for the
+PandaboardES:

-modules_common = [ "/sbin/" ++ f | f <- [
+pandaModules = [ "/sbin/" ++ f | f <- [
+    "cpu_omap44xx",
     "init"
     ...
-	"examples/xmpl-hello"
-    ... ]]
+    "examples/xmpl-hello" ]]

 (Note there is an exception for xmpl-thc-lang.
 See the README.txt file in that directory for more information).